 Carrying case included.

-High end can become very harsh and sibilant, leading to fatigue.
+High end can become sibilant, leading to fatigue.

 Sub-bass is lacking.
 While the bass is tight, the sub-bass leaves something to be desired.

+80 Ohm.
+For recording applications in studio.
 It’s a bit difficult to say, but most people were saying at 80 Ohms they will do fine without an amp.
-If you’re thinking about getting the 770’s in this impedance, you could always add one later if need be!
+If you’re thinking about getting the 770’s in this impedance, I would probably go ahead and plan on investing in something.
+It doesn’t have to be monumentally expensive.
 Also of note: The 80 Ohm has the most bass out of these 3 impedance ratings

 Bass lovers.
 They aren’t a bass heads can, but the bass has been described as “fun”.
 Again, tight and controlled rather than bloated and cheap.